-- Any misrepresentation of facts by the policyholder related to their driving record for rate evasion that causes the insurer to cancel the policy.
+- Any misrepresentation of facts by the policyholder related to their driving record for rate evasion causes the insurer to cancel the policy.

 Insurance companies may not base the pricing on gaps in coverage for reasons other than those in the autoregulation.
 As an example, when the policyholder cannot afford to pay the car insurance premiums and the insurer cancels the policy, this may not increase rates much.
 However, if a driving conviction leads to policy termination then that lapse may cause a substantial increase in rates.
 So, insurance companies have to strictly adhere to the regulation while determining the severity of the reason for categorizing risks and premiums.